THE BEST BERLIN JOB SEARCH WEBSITES

-A few important things to mention about this list of job search websites.
+A couple of important things to mention about this list of job search websites:

-- This is a list of popular websites, agencies, and Facebook groups that are intended to help people find work in Berlin.
-I don’t endorse any one resource over another and I’m not personally affiliated with any of them either.
+1) This is a list of popular websites, agencies, and Facebook groups that are intended to help people find work in Berlin.
+I don’t endorse any one resource over another and I’m not personally affiliated with any of them.

 Creative Work Websites

-Some websites to find creative work in Berlin.
+Some of the top websites to find creative work in Berlin include: